 Coronavirus response: essential supplies airlifted to Poland

 The NATO-supported Strategic Airlift International Solution (SALIS) executed a mission to Wroclaw today (3 June 2020), bringing 75 tonnes of equipment to Poland to help stem the spread of COVID-19.
 The AN-124 flight delivered face shields, a mask-making machine, protective clothing, and medical gloves.
 Requested by Poland’s Ministry of National Defence, this marks the fifth SALIS mission carried out in 2020 to support Poland’s efforts to fight the Coronavirus pandemic.
-In total, Poland has airlifted 299 tonnes of medical supplies through this programme.
+In total, Poland has airlifted 299 tonnes of medical supplies through this programme.<!IoRangePreExecute>

 NATO Spokesperson Oana Lungescu welcomed the ongoing efforts, saying: “NATO Allies and partners stand together in solidarity in responding to the COVID-19 pandemic.
 Through NATO, Nations have been helping each other to save lives.
 The strategic airlift of urgent medical equipment is one of the many capabilities we are deploying to respond to this common challenge.”